akugal/hiero-consensus-node/platform-sdk/docs/components/componentFramework.md

 **Wire Transformer:** A function that operates on the data type of the output wire.
 Data produced by the wire transformer and forwarded on its output wire may be a different type than the input.

-**Wire List Splitter:** A function that operates on a list of data and streams the individual items on the output wire.
+**Wire List Splitter:** A function that operates on a list of data and streams the individual valueItems on the output wire.

 ### Backpressure